-Warwickshire Wildlife Trust has received £66,000 for the third year running to support outdoor learning for children and young people in Coventry, Nuneaton and Bedworth, thanks to players of People’s Postcode Lottery.
+Warwickshire Wildlife Trust provides a variety of outdoor learning learning opportunities for children and young people in Coventry, Nuneaton and Bedworth, thanks to players of People’s Postcode Lottery.

 The Trust’s dedicated education team aims to inspire the next generation and to date our ‘wild about learning’ project has engaged more than 2,000 children, from tots to teens, and delivered more than 10,000 wildlife experiences.